September 2012 Move Shetland Newsletter

 August was a busy month in Shetland.
 We had the annual agricultural shows, dozens of other community events and the spectacle of Status Quo raising the roof at the Clickimin Centre.
-In September we have the Shetland Blues Festival: you can download the programme (pdf, 210kb).
+In September we have the Shetland Blues Festival.
 Other events include talks, walks, sailing regattas, fishing competitions and, of course, lots more music.

 With the Olympic Games still fresh in our memories and the Paralympics well under way, we have something of a sporting theme this time.
 Sport of many kinds is popular in Shetland and first-class indoor and outdoor facilities, with excellent coaching, ensure that local sportspeople are well supported in whichever field they wish to compete.

 Verdict As New Cinema and Music Venue Opens: Well Worth The Wait

 Shetland's new home for film and music venue has been a long time in the making but it's a hugely impressive addition to the facilities available to islanders.
 Its first events - two concerts by the National Youth Jazz Orchestra of Scotland - took place on 25 and 26 August, though a formal opening isn't due until later in the year.